What Is a Dental Crown?

 Crown Material Comparison

-- Best durability: Full metal or monolithic zirconia
+- For durability: Full metal or monolithic zirconia

-- Best all-rounder: Zirconia — strong, natural-looking, and metal-free
+- All-rounder: Zirconia — strong, natural-looking, and metal-free

 - Most affordable: PFM or base metal crowns